 You don't need HTML

-As opposed to what might sometimes be believed, CSS turns out to be powerful.
-Today’s challenge is to write a web page only using CSS (or, at least, the less HTML possible).
+Contrary to what you might think, CSS can be surprisingly powerful.
+Today's challenge is to write a web page using only CSS, or at least as little HTML as possible.

 Writing the HTML file